 Example: Barrett is married to Jed and has a 12-year-old daughter from a previous marriage.
 Barrett and Jed own a house worth $275,000 in joint tenancy, and Barrett owns $300,000 worth of additional, separate property that would have passed under a will if she had made one.
 When Barrett dies, Jed owns the house outright; it doesn't go through probate.
 However, the value of the house is added to Barrett's intestate estate, giving it a total value of $575,000.
 Jed's share of the intestate estate is $75,000 plus $250,000 (half of the balance), for a total of $325,000.
 The value of the house is deducted from the total as an advancement, so Jed actually inherits $50,000.
 Barrett's daughter inherits the rest of Barrett's intestate property.

-If you die without a will in Utah, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Utah, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married and whether your spouse is also your children's parent.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of Utah must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.